Teenlife

 • Sports: Does the school have a huge sports program, or do sports have little impact on your decision?

-• Competitive or noncompetitive: Do you have the resume that will ensure acceptance to a competitive college like Stanford or Princeton?
-Or would you be better using a strong academic showing to go to the top of the list at a less-competitive college and qualify for a full or partial scholarship?
+• Competitive or non-competitive: Do you have a resume that will ensure acceptance to a competitive college like Stanford or Princeton?
+Or would you be better off using a strong academic showing to go to the top of the list at a less competitive college and qualify for a full or partial scholarship?

 • Specialized programs: Do you want to work in a specific field?
 Do you want the opportunity to do internships, undergraduate research, service learning or even specialized senior capstone projects?